jmorrell/backbone-filtered-collection/README.md

 `add`, `remove`, `change`, `reset` should fire as you expect.

-`add:filter` - Fired when a new filter is added.
+`filtered:add` - Fired when a new filter is added.
 Passes the filter name.

-`remove:filter` - Fired with a filter is removed.
+`filtered:remove` - Fired with a filter is removed.
 Passes the filter name.

-`reset:filter` - Fired when all of the filters are removed.
+`filtered:reset` - Fired when all of the filters are removed.

 ## Testing